Discover Dangar Island on the Hawkesbury River

 3. Enjoy a Picnic

-The island has several great picnic spots, such as Bradleys Beach and the children’s playground next to the bowling club.
+The island has a few great picnic spots, such as Bradleys Beach and the children’s playground next to the bowling club.

-The playground is pretty cool and well-maintained, so if you’re visiting the island with children, make sure you spend some time there.
+The playground is small, but it’s surprisingly well-equipped and well-maintained, so if you’re visiting the island with children, make sure you spend some time there.

 4. Lunch at the Cafe or Bowling Club